cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

       digital currency of the Cardano blockchain.
 One ada = 1,000,000 lovelaces.

     address
-      data-structure used in transaction outputs to convey various pieces of information.
-All addresses carry a network discriminant tag to distinguish them between different network (e.g. Mainnet or Testnet) and a proof of ownership (i.e. telling who owns the transaction output).
+      a data-structure used in transaction outputs to convey various pieces of information.
+All addresses carry a network discriminant tag to distinguish between different networks (e.g. Mainnet or Testnet) and a proof of ownership (i.e. a proof of who owns the transaction output).
 Some addresses also carry delegation choices or script references.

       indicates a unique set of numbers and symbols identifying a particular wallet.
 The address allows users to receive payments, process transactions, and control their stake.